 Report misconduct of UBS staff

 To report misconduct of UBS employees please follow the link below.

 UBS employees should report misconduct via the internal channels provided.

 Handling your complaint

-Upon completion of our investigation and conclusive assessment of your complaint we will provide you within 30 bank working days with the result of our analysis and if applicable with details regarding next steps.
+Upon completion of our investigation and conclusive assessment of your complaint we will provide you within one month with the result of our analysis and if applicable with details regarding next steps.
 Should we not be able to provide you with a conclusive analysis within this timeframe, we will inform you in a holding letter until when we will be able to come back with conclusive feedback.

 If required UBS will submit information with regards to your complaint to the Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin) as the responsible German regulator.

 As an alternative or if you are not satisfied with our final response you have the right to address your complaint for settlement to an alternative dispute resolution body (ADR).
 You are obviously also free to take legal actions.
 Unlike legal actions alternative dispute resolution bodies are free of charge and do not charge any fees to settle your complaint.